-David has worked for the last 10 years at Granherne, which is the conceptual design and consultancy part of KBR, who are a global technology, engineering, procurement and construction company.
-He has been Lead Safety and Working Environment Engineer on many projects, both onshore in the Russian Federation, where he helped to introduce hazard and operability (HAZOP) studies, and offshore around the world.
-He provides the intellectual leadership for the Granherne risk-based approach to HSE in design, starting with consideration of inherent safety and sustainability and has developed practical methods.
-He is Granherne’s Risk, Safety, Health and Quality Manager.
+David has worked for the last 14 years at KBR Energy Solutions Consulting (formerly Granherne) and is their Risk, Safety and Health Manager.
+He has been Lead Safety and Lead Working Environment Engineer on many projects, both onshore in the Russian Federation, where he helped to introduce hazard and operability (HAZOP) studies, and offshore around the world.
+He provides the intellectual leadership for the risk-based approach to HSE in conceptual design, starting with consideration of inherent safety and sustainability and has developed practical methods.

-David is currently Lead Working Environment Engineer for the Kvaerner-KBR joint venture, which is designing and building the Johan Sverdrup Living Quarters Platform for Statoil, with partner organisations in Indonesia, Norway, Sweden and Poland.
+From June 2015 to March 2019, David was Lead Working Environment Engineer for the Kvaerner-KBR joint venture, which designed and built the Johan Sverdrup Utilities and Living Quarters Platform for Equinor (formerly Statoil), with partner organisations in Indonesia, Norway, Sweden and Poland.

 IChemE Hutchison Medal for: Inherently Safer Design – Present and Future, J.P.
 Gupta, D.W.
 Edwards, Trans Instn Chem.
 Engrs, 80, B, 115-125, (2002).